resiliencelab/resiliencelab.github.io/_pages/join.md

 redirect_from:
   - /join
 ---
+We are a new lab and have a wonderful mathematical biology community at UMD comprising the labs of Bill Fagan (animal movement), Joshua Weitz (microbial ecology), Emme Bruns (plant-pathogen eco-evo), Phillip Johnson (immune dynamics), and Abba Gumel (epidemics).

-Our lab has an opening for a quantitative postdoc scholar to explore how dynamic species interactions shape food webs - [please see the ad here](/files/Dynamic Interactions postdoc ad 2024.pdf).
+We have an opening for a quantitative postdoc scholar to explore how dynamic species interactions shape food webs - [please see the ad here](/files/Dynamic Interactions postdoc ad 2024.pdf).
 This project will involve analysis of time series analysis with existing tools (rooted in [Sugihara et al 2012](https://www.science.org/doi/10.1126/science.1227079)), as well as opportunities to pursue marine- or theory-focused research.

 If you’re interested, please email Vadim a description of your research interests, goals for your postdoc, and a CV to start a conversation.